 Again, no matter how chill your dog usually is, it’s impossible to know how they’ll react to a new fish tank, especially when they’re left alone with it for the first time.
-If you’re leaving the house, separate your dog from the tank if at all possible, close the door to the fish tank room or set up a baby gate or other barrier.
+If you’re leaving the house, separate your dog from the tank if possible, close the door to the fish tank room, or set up a baby gate or other barrier.

 Take steps to dog-proof your fish tank

 As discussed above, you can also block the fish tank from view with a blanket or other cover.
 It’s also essential to ensure your dog is fully engaged while you’re away, as a bored dog is more likely to be intrigued by the fish tank.
 Provide your dog with toys, puzzles, chews, or their favorite distraction, so they’re fully stimulated and not tempted by the mystery of the new fish tank.

 Dogs are highly adaptable creatures who can adjust to living with just about other pets or people.
 As with any change in living situation, there will be a period of adjustment for you and your dog when you first bring home a fish tank.
 With a few careful measures, though, there’s no reason you, your dog, and your fish can’t peacefully cohabitate.